 If you’re sick of a typical pillow lacking support and collapsing under your head, you might want to give buckwheat pillows a shot.
 The alternative Hullo buckwheat pillow is filled with—you guessed it—buckwheat, and touts its ability to provide an all-natural, cool, and supportive night’s rest.
 But does it live up to the hype?

 Keep reading below for my full Hullo pillow review, or click here to skip to the the review summary.
+The Hullo Buckwheat Pillow is made with all-natural materials, making it feel cool and comfy.

 Construction and Cover